Become a puppy carer with us now!

 - Victoria: Greater Melbourne, Geelong, Mornington Peninsula, Macedon Ranges, Bendigo and Ballarat regions and surrounding areas

-- Queensland: Sunshine Coast and northern Brisbane
+- Queensland: Sunshine Coast, and selected areas of Brisbane and Gold Coast

 Apply today, and help raise a puppy that can one day go on to be an invaluable part of someone’s life who is blind or has low vision.